 For those of you unfamiliar, remarketing works by following your leads around the web with related offers.
 When a user visits your website they are “cookied” or tagged.
 To remarket to these visitors, a code is placed on the page that the user visits, which then triggers your ads to follow that cookied user around the web, whether that be on a social media site or on various websites across the internet.
 So when you see ads on the sidebars or top banners of other sites of the new dining set you just browsed on Pottery Barn, this isn’t a coincidence or “fate,” it’s remarketing.

-Facebook remarketing works similar to Google AdWords remarketing, but rather than showing your ads across websites within the Display Network, your ads are shown on Facebook.
+Facebook remarketing works similar to Google Ads remarketing, but rather than showing your ads across websites within the Display Network, your ads are shown on Facebook.
 Facebook also more commonly refers to remarketing as “Custom Audiences.”
 The concept is the same: someone visits your site or interacts with your brand, they’re tagged with a code you implement to track them, and then while they’re scrolling through their Facebook feed your ad pops up to remind them what they’re missing.

 But there are actually a few different flavors of Facebook remarketing, including customer lists, website traffic, and app activity.